Project-Elice/Intelligent-virtualroom/README.md

 ### Hardware
 * 6th to 8th generation Intel® Core™ processor with Iris® Pro graphics or Intel® HD Graphics.

+* IP Camera

+>If IP camera is not available, use the USB camera as mentioned [here](#testing-with-usb-camera) or use the sample classroom video file by giving file path as /data/sample.mp4

 ### Software
 * [Ubuntu\* 16.04 LTS](http://releases.ubuntu.com/16.04/)<br>
 *Note*: We recommend using a 4.14+ Linux* kernel with this software.
 Run install_4_14_kernel.sh located in /opt/intel/openvino/install_dependencies/ on the host machine.
 Run the following command to determine your kernel version: